Commissioner of Internal Revenue vs. Primetown Property Group, Inc.

 Arguments of the Petitioners

-• Tax refunds are in the nature of tax exemptions and should be strictly construed against the claimant.
+- Tax refunds are in the nature of tax exemptions and must be strictly construed against claimants.

-• The prescriptive period begins to run from the day the claimant files its final adjusted return.
+- Section 229 of the NIRC must be strictly applied; the prescriptive period begins to run on the day the claimant files the final adjusted return (April 14, 1998).

 Arguments of the Respondents